Guan Ping: Religion

 Guan Ping sometimes appears as a door god in Chinese and Taoist temples in partnership with Guan Yu.
 He also sometimes accompanies Guan Yu in his role as a war god, sometimes in combination with Zhou Cang and Liao Hua.
 Guan Ping's face is traditionally painted white, while Zhou Cang is black and Guan Yu red.

 Video games

 Guan Ping appears as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.
+He was left out of Total War: Three Kingdoms, though he does appear in certain mods for the game.